Nicholas Marcus Thompson: Activism

 Thompson challenged the Public Service Alliance of Canada, the largest federal sector union on anti-Black racism.
 He led Black Lives Matter protests in Toronto calling out Premier Doug Ford for not accepting that systemic racism exists in Canada.
 Thompson said he needed to see more than kneeling gestures from such officials as former Toronto police Chief Mark Saunders and Prime Minister Justin Trudeau.

 He is the host of Union Matters, an online show which focuses on anti-racism and discrimination issues in the labour movement.
 The show caused national controversy in September 2020 when Thompson called out a high-profile union executive for anti-Black discrimination, resulting in their resignation.

 In his native country, Trinidad and Tobago, he petitioned the government in 2014 over a major corruption scandal called LifeSport.
 His petition called on the then Prime Minister Kamla Persad-Bissessar and President Anthony Carmona to end their silence and to fire the cabinet minister responsible for the program.
 Seven days into petitioning, the Minister tendered his resignation.
 Media outlets attributed the resignation in part to Thompson's petition.

+International Advocacy

+Thompson has been a prominent figure in advocating for the rights of Black Canadians on the international stage, focusing on discrimination issues within Canada’s federal public service.

+UN Human Rights Council Complaint

+On September 25, 2022, Thompson announced at the Parliament building in Ottawa a significant development alongside figures like New Democratic Party Leader Jagmeet Singh, Secretary General of Amnesty International Canada Ketty Nivyabandi, PIPSC Vice President Norma Domey, and MP Matthew Green.
+The Black Class Action Secretariat (BCAS) had lodged a complaint with the United Nations Human Rights Council's Special Rapporteur for racism, addressing systemic racism in hiring and promotions within Canada's federal public service.
+This action was a major step in elevating the issue to an international platform.

+Addresses at the United Nations

+Thompson continued his international advocacy with several key addresses at the United Nations: